bklogic/java-data-access-client/README.md

 Customer customer = new Customer("Joe", "Los Angeles");
 CustomerRepository repository = client.getRepository(CustomerRepository.class);
 customer = repository.create(customer)
 ```

 ## Logging

-Logging may be enabled for data access client to log all service requests and responses as follows:
+Logging may be enabled for JDAC to log all service requests and responses as follows:

 ```groovy
 DataAccessClient client = DataAccessClient.builder()